sbragagnolo/bc-tutorial-2018/beginners1.md

 ### 1.1.
 What is Solidity

 Solidity is high-level language to code smart contracts in the Ethereum platform.
-Solidity is a statically typed language inspired by C++, Javascript, and Python.
-It supports multiple inheritance, user defined types (e.g., structs, enums), and it even has some "syntactic suggar" for other features.
+Solidity is a statically typed language inspired by C++, JavaScript, and Python.
+It supports multiple inheritance, user defined types (e.g., structs, enums), and it even has some "syntactic sugar" for other features.
 Please, consult the [Solidity Documentation](https://solidity.readthedocs.io/en/latest/) for a more in depth language description.

-Most of the language commands resemble JavaScript, for example the code sniped bellow show a simple usage of an "for" and a "if-else" statements.
+Most of the language commands resemble JavaScript, for example the code sniped bellow show a simple usage of a "for" and an "if-else" statements.
 ```solidity
 for(int i=0; i<10; i++){
     if( i%2 == 0 ){